From Genealogy and Biography of Artemas Lucius Brooks (1803-1878)

 They adopted measures which, right or wrong, incited the negroes to escape from the slave states in the South to the free states of the North.
 Intense feelings and strong passions were everywhere engendered, resulting eventually in the Civil War.

 In 1856, the Free Soilers and the Abolitionists became a part of the Republican Party, then forming in opposition to the Democrats.
 Brooks joined this party and helped to elect Abraham Lincoln president in 1860.
 For many years up to this time the Abolitionists maintained a perfectly arranged system for helping runaway slaves (ed note: Freedom Seekers) to reach Canada, where United States officers would be powerless to take them back to their owners.
 It was called the Underground Railroad, with stations at suitable places along the entire distance to Canada, stations where the runaways could be secreted during the daytime and passed along at night to the next station.
 This had to be done with extreme caution for it was unlawful, and a slave caught on the way could be compelled to return.
-Brooks’ house was one of these stations and he took all the risk involved in sending many a slave along to the next station in his pursuit of freedom. (ed. note: 1834-1846 Artemas Brooks Business and Home were at 19 Hurd Street - now Demolished).
+Brooks’ house was one of these stations and he took all the risk involved in sending many a slave along to the next station in his pursuit of freedom. (ed. note: 1834-1846 Artemas Brooks's home was at 54 Fletcher Street - now Demolished).

 Brooks was a friend of Education.
 He served as a member of the School Committee and in other ways in his day did all he could to aid the public schools of his city.
 He was one of a few men who united and paid the salary of President Finney for some years when Oberlin College was in the formative stage.